 Away from the office, Dr. Jacobs likes watching and playing all sports but his favorites currently are golf, tennis, pickleball and scuba diving.
 He also likes to take getaways to the beach, play board games and go on hikes with his family.

-Very professional and knowledgeable.
+Very caring, respectful and extremely knowledgeable.